ShellyLeee/Semantic-Uncertainty-Baselines/README.md

 ./scripts/compute/compute_eigenscore.sh
 ```

+### Evaluation
+- **SE, NE, DSE, and pTrue**: Open the Jupyter notebook in `notebooks/evaluation.ipynb`, populate the `wandb_id` variable in the second cell with the id assigned to your run, and execute all cells of the notebook.
+- **Other methods**: Open the csv files in the corresponding folder `*_results` and find the evaluation metrics.

 ## Bugs or Questions?
 If you have any questions related to the code or the paper, feel free to email Dang Nguyen (nguyentuanhaidang@gmail.com).
 If you encounter any problems when using the code, or want to report a bug, you can open an issue.
 Please try to specify the problem with details so we can help you better and quicker!